Pi

 because seven wavelengths do not fit around the circle exactly.
 This

-has larger implicatons that are best explored via the Hunab-Ku symbol.
+has larger implicatons that are best explored via the Hunab-Ku

 There are also